wwuoti/blog/src/posts/blog/reaper-wayland.md

 But not the playback and volume meters.

 So how to debug this?
-Maybe color the rendered areas differently insde the `updatetoscreen` function?
+Maybe color the rendered areas differently inside the `updatetoscreen` function?
 Yeah, let's add that.

 ```cpp